 Your “brand voice” is all the ways in which you communicate with your audience.
 From your PR writing to your social content strategy, this communication should be consistent in the brand’s tone and language and evoke the main essence and values of your brand.
 By doing this, it will allow your company’s message and personality to shine among the competition and resonate deeply with your customers.
 This ultimately creates loyal customers and will help you reach your goals in a way that’s true to your values.
-Knowing how vital a strong brand voice is, let’s go through the main steps for creating your own.
+Knowing how vital a strong brand voice is, let’s go through the main steps for creating your own, and review successful brandexamples.

 Step 1: Understand Your Company’s Identity

 Knowing your company’s identity is the foundation of building your brand voice attributes.
 Ask yourself these questions about your company and make sure it is well defined:

 Example: One of Starbucks’ brand values is “creating a culture of warmth and belonging, where everyone is welcome.”

 Example: Starbucks’ mission statement is “to inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.”

 Knowing who you’re talking to is important when deciding what language and brand tone to use.
 By understanding who they are, you can find the best ways to communicate with them effectively.
 Here are a few questions you can ask yourself: